 Why extend?

 From a planning perspective, extending existing wind farms can have considerable advantages.
 For example, seen from a wider perspective, a wind farm cluster may have a lower visual impact than that of a number of separate wind farms that are sited across the area.
-Throughout the turbine layout design process, the project team have taken the layouts of the existing Clashindarroch Wind Farm and Clashindarroch Wind Farm II (still in planning) into consideration.
+Throughout the turbine layout design process, the project team have taken the layouts of Clashindarroch Wind Farm and Clashindarroch Wind Farm II into consideration.
 As a result, when viewed together, the three projects would look like an integrated wind farm cluster.

 Project Timeline